Don't miss out

 HCD data users article - callout image

-To address this challenge, agencies and technical teams should embrace a human-centered approach to improve collaboration across IT and subject-matter expertise, combined with a focus on the “last mile.”
+To address this challenge, agencies and technical teams should embrace a human-centered design (HCD) approach to improve collaboration across IT and subject-matter expertise, combined with a focus on the “last mile.”
 This comprehensive strategy will turn data investments into value, lead to better insights, and ensure that people get the data they need in the way they need it.
 It may sound obvious, but it’s often overlooked.

 Examples from the field